iterative/dvc.org/content/docs/start/data-management/metrics-parameters-plots.md

 ```

 As you can see, it's a simple json file and the structure is up to you and your
-project (see [supported formats] to learn more).
+project, with the only expectation of metrics being numerical (see [supported

-DVC doesn't care how you generate [metric files][metrics file] - you can create
+formats] to learn more).

-them whichever way you like.
-As long as metrics are numerical DVC can pick them
+DVC doesn't care how you generate [metric files][metrics file].
+DVC can pick
-up for visualization via the command line (as we're about to see), VS Code's
+them up and view them via the command line (as we're about to see), VS Code's
 [DVC extension] or [Studio][studio metrics].

 Now that DVC is aware of the [metrics file], we can visualize the metrics in the